pmd/pmd/docs/pages/pmd/projectdocs/committers/releasing.md

 We maintain a documentation for the [next major release](pmd_next_major_development.html).
 Copy the API changes from the current release notes to this document: `docs/pages/next_major_development.md`.

+The designer lives at [pmd/pmd-designer](https://github.com/pmd/pmd-designer).
+Update property `pmd-designer.version` in **pom.xml** to reference the latest pmd-designer release.
+See <https://search.maven.org/search?q=g:net.sourceforge.pmd%20AND%20a:pmd-ui&core=gav> for the available releases.

 Check in all (version) changes to branch master or any other branch, from which the release takes place: